 Architectural Designer + Passivhaus Designer + Retrofit Coordinator

 Trained as an architect at Robert Gordon University, Matthew has a hands-on approach to design.
-His mechanical engineering background means he also has a natural understanding of how structures go together.
+His mechanical engineering background means he also has a natural understanding of building physics and how structures go together.

-Matthew's first project was the restoration and renovation of a Grade B listed home in North East Scotland.
+Matthew's early projects included the restoration and renovation of two Grade B listed homes in North East Scotland.

-The project involved restoration of original features and reconfiguration of the staircase.
+These projects involved the restoration of original features and reconfiguration of the internal layouts.

 Passive House Design

-The Passivhaus standard was first written in 1996 and was based on thermal comfort.
+The Passivhaus standard was first written in 1996 and designed to provide high levels of thermal comfort.
 Using the Passivhaus standard results in a house with no draughts and a stable temperature throughout.
 A mechanical ventilation system circulates warm fresh air throughout the building which guarantees high indoor air quality.

 A wonderful by-product of this approach is that very little energy is required to heat the home, most of the energy comes from the sun, the appliances and the occupants living in it.